mmikowski/powercss/README.md

 declaration will always be used.

 ### Concatenated values
-**Important** as of 0.3.x release, this feature is not yet implemented Sometimes we want to use multiple literal or key values as a single string, usually separated by a space.
+**Important** in the 0.3.x releases, this feature is not yet implemented.
+Sometimes we want to use multiple literal or key values as a single string, usually separated by a space.
 For this we use a "double list" technique:

       rule_map : {
       _border_ : [[ '_d125rem_', '_solid_' [ '#f85032' ] ]],

-This is very similar to Alternate values.
-The resulting CSS:
+This is very similar to alternate values.
+The resulting CSS should look like this.

     border : .125rem solid #f85032

-This feature is planned **but not yet implemented.**
+Again, as of 0.3.x, this feature is planned **but not yet implemented.**

 ### Locked values
 Typically in a cascade, the last property value in "wins".
 However, it